cellgeni/docs/docs/source/visualisations.rst

 X slot
 ^^^^^^

+The **X** slot should contain a normalised expression matrix.
+Raw counts can still be loaded into **cellxgene**, but they are not recommended for visualization: gene search and gene colouring will use the raw count values directly, so the colour scale and value range can look skewed or difficult to interpret.

 It is recommended to store the expression matrix in ``CSR`` (compressed sparse row) format to create smaller files depending on sparsity of your data instead of ``CSC`` (compressed sparse column) format or dense Numpy array.

 To convert your expression matrix into the ``CSR`` format please use: